What Does PS Mean? Main Takeaways:

 5. Leave the Recipient With a Parting Thought

 The PS is an effective tool for sharing a parting thought or takeaway.
+Really sell it using a PS this way.

 6. To Express an Important Sentiment